The Hoax: Production

 Portions of the film were shot in the Coachella Valley, California.
-Irving was hired by the producers as technical adviser.
+Clifford Irving was hired by the producers as technical adviser.
 The screenplay was changed considerably from the book, and Irving was unhappy with the result.
 He said, "after reading the final script I asked that my name be removed from the movie credits."

 Critical reception

 A.O.
 Scott of The New York Times said the film was "for the most part a jumpy, suspenseful caper, full of narrow escapes, improbable reversals and complicated intrigue.
 But it has a sinister, shadowy undertow, an intimation of dread that lingers after Irving’s game is up."

 Kenneth Turan of the Los Angeles Times said the film was "an unexpectedly satisfying fantasia of reality and imagination, a meditation on the nature of lies and deception, on how we come to embrace not the truth but what it suits us to believe ... sharply written ... and gracefully directed."

 Peter Travers of Rolling Stone rated the film 3 1⁄2 out of four stars and described it as a "devilish and devastating satire."
 He added, "Gere gives 'em the old razzle-dazzle with his roguish charm and sharp comic timing.
 The surprise is the unexpected feeling he brings to this challenging role."

 Deborah Young of Variety describe the film as a "breezy, fast-paced, somewhat loose-ended account [that] offers a surprisingly layered vehicle for a maniacally conniving Richard Gere, backed up by a superb Alfred Molina as his accomplice."

 The film was ranked as one of the Top 10 of the year by the Los Angeles Times and Newsweek.
-On Rotten Tomatoes, the film has received an 86% positive rate, based on 152 reviews.
+On Rotten Tomatoes, the film has received an 85% positive rate, based on 151 reviews.
 The site's consensus states: "The Hoax is an enormously appealing film, thanks to the uniformly excellent performances and Lasse Hallström's zippy direction."
 While on Metacritic, the film scored 70 out of 100, based on 37 reviews.